Skip to Main Content

 Diversity and Inclusion

-We, members of the Department of Spanish and Portuguese, are committed to diversity and inclusion, as our goal as a department is to cultivate an inclusive learning environment for all students.
+The faculty and staff of the Department of Spanish and Portuguese are committed to diversity and inclusion, as the goal is to cultivate an inclusive learning environment for all students.
 We value persons of all identities, including dimensions such as age, culture, national origin, ability, ethnicity, gender, gender identity, language, race, religion, sexual orientation, socioeconomic status, and others.
-Through the study of literature, languages and cultures of the Hispanic/Latin@/Latinx/Latine and Lusophone communities, we will strive to foster a diverse examination of these cultural perspectives.
+Through the study of literature, languages, and cultures of the Hispanic/Latin@/Latinx/Latine and Lusophone communities, we will strive to foster a diverse examination of these cultural perspectives.
 Moreover, we encourage students to participate in cross-cultural experiences, including workshops in Latin America and Spain, service-learning initiatives in the surrounding Latinx communities and internship positions in the local area and abroad.
 These opportunities promote students’ intercultural competency in a world in which Hispanic, Latinx and Lusophone cultures play an increasingly important role.
-Our course offerings seek to incorporate diverse topics such as social justice, indigenous cultures, blackness, historical constructions of racial inequality, migration, gender identities, sexual orientation, religion and multicultural and multilingual identities.
-Furthermore, our department organizes and supports events that integrate diverse voices in areas of literature, culture, linguistics and social justice.
-In sum, we aim to foster a positive learning environment for all students and to promote diverse experiences in our classes, local and global opportunities and events while also promoting and supporting diverse initiatives in our communities.
+Our course offerings seek to incorporate diverse topics such as social justice, indigenous cultures, blackness, historical constructions of racial inequality, migration, gender identities, sexual orientation, religion, and multicultural and multilingual identities.
+Furthermore, our department organizes and supports events that integrate diverse voices in areas of literature, culture, linguistics, and social justice.
+In sum, we aim to foster a positive learning environment for all students and to promote diverse experiences in our classes, local and global opportunities and events, while also promoting and supporting diverse initiatives in our communities.

 Certificate of Accrediation